 - Originality - the work generated is original to student.

 - Acceptable Methods - generally accepted methods of creation used in academic discipline.

 - Result Dissemination - the work needs to be in a final form to be shared and reviewed by others.

-In 2008-2009, 34 students engaged in undergraduate research in biology, chemistry, and geology and made 37 research presentations at 12 conferences in 5 states (MN, WI, NE, and IN).
+Our students have engaged in undergraduate research in biology, chemistry, and geology and made multiple research presentations at conferences in 5 states (MN, WI, NE, and IN).
 The conferences include the National Conference on Undergraduate Research, Geological Society of America Regional Meeting, American Chemical Society Regional Meeting, Midwest Ecology and Evolution Conference, Minnesota Academy of Science Winchell Symposium, University of Minnesota Undergraduate Research Conference, Society of Wetland Scientists, and St. Mary's University Research Symposium.
 Students have received awards from the American Chemical Society and have also secured internships at the University of Minnesota and other prestigious research institutions.

 As a result of participation in undergraduate research, students view themselves as competent and capable members of the scientific community and imagine themselves more clearly as professionals in their desired field.
 Students have reported immediately pursuing research experiences when they transfer to four-year institutions and doing so with confidence and knowledge of the process from beginning to end.
 Furthermore, Minnesota employers indicate that these are the skills that future employees need in order to be successful in the workplace.